isomerpages/mol-articles/financial-articles/support-schemes.md

           * $500 for full qualification

       For Lower Income:<br>
         * This is an auto-inclusion scheme - no application is required.
-Find out more [here.](https://www.workfare.gov.sg/Pages/WTSEmployee.aspx){:target="_blank"}
+[Find out more](https://www.workfare.gov.sg/Pages/WTSEmployee.aspx){:target="_blank"}

       For SEP:<br>
         * **For TA**: Within 120 days after completing the course, go to a WSG or e2i Career Centres to submit an application.
 Remember to bring along your NRIC, WTS notification letter, valid bank book/statement, course certification slip and valid employment documentation (e.g. payslip, employment letter or ACRA documents).
 After processing, the monies will be credited directly to your account or mailed to you as a cheque.